-Some smells in life you remember vividly and others are the stuff of legend and exist only with a story and a very sharp memory, but no smell at all except what you want it to be.
+Some smells in life you remember vividly and others are the stuff of legend and exist only with a story and a very sharp memory.
+Amber is that smell for me.

 My dad loved the Carnies – he loved the Gypsies too, but that´s a different story.
-This was his one time of the year where he could fleece people unabashedly.
-He always had to check himself when he played poker locally because he didn´t want his friends and neighbors exiling him from the Reindeer Games.
-He never felt that kind of restraint when he taught us poker.
-He took more of my pig money than I care to talk about, until I finally realized I couldn´t win, he was too good and playing angles I didn´t even know existed.
+This was his one time of the year where he could fleece people unabashedly – trashing the restraint he used when he played poker locally because he didn´t want his friends and neighbors exiling him from the Reindeer Games.
+He never felt that kind of restraint when he taught us to play poker.
+He took more of my pig money than I care to talk about, until I finally realized I couldn´t win – playing angles I didn´t even know existed.
 He counted cards, knew the odds, was a math genius, and poker was his game.

 This story isn´t about that either exactly.
 Besides our hometown fair, there was the Wakeeney fair, which was the “big one” for us.
 More rides (and ones that weren´t put together with duct tape), car races, a thriving midway metropolis.
 We always traveled for one night to the Big Wakeeney Fair.
 This carnival had

 So every year my dad would come home with Rat Money, hundreds of dollars of it, and give it to my Mom.
 Of course, my Mom hated it.
 She hated the smell, said she hated spending it because it just reeked of rat.
-But spend it she did, complaining without one bit of embarrassment.
+But spend it she did, comfortable with the hypocrisy of complaining while spending it – because her babies needed school clothes and supplies.

-Every life needs a little Rat Money smell.
 It is mixed in with the sweetness, the passion, the sorrow, the loss and regret.
 It meanders through all of our lives like cigarette smoke, clinging sometimes to what we wear, but never to who we are.
 My daddy understood that.
 He would play in the Rat Money World, but he never became part of it.
-He brought his Rat Money home to his wife and children so we could have a microwave or a new tv, a luxury we couldn´t otherwise afford.
-(Dante’s Inferno by Rodin)
+He brought his Rat Money home to his wife and children..

-I think that´s why I always keep amber perfumes around.
-Sometimes I open up a drawer and I smell it, and I think, ah, Rat Money, and I remember my dad and all the lessons he taught us about life and love and loss and loyalty and honor.
+I think that´s why I always keep amber perfume around.
+Sometimes I open up a drawer and I smell it, and I think, ah, Rat Money, and I remember my dad and all the lessons he taught us about life, love, loss, compromise and honor.

 :rotfl: